 In 1904 Leopold buys Caroline the Villa Les Cedres in France, between Monca and Nice.

 In 1908 Leopold buys the Chateau de Balincourt as a gift for Caroline and he orders a thorough renovation and modernization of the castle.
 Central heating is installed, each bedroom gets his own bathroom, and a swimming pool of blue and gold mosaic is built in the basement.

 In 1910, seven months after King Leopold died, Caroline marries Antoine Durrieux, one of her long-standing admirers.
-Word is that they even had an affair before she met the king, and he was just biding his time.
-His patience pays of, Blanche is a multimillionaire widow.
+Word is that they even had an affair before she met the king, and he was simply biding his time.
+His patience pays off, Blanche is a multimillionaire widow.
 He uses the wealth of Caroline to pay for his gambling debts until she has enough of it and divorces him.
 To get rid of him she had to give Duriex a million dollars though.

 In 1915 she sells the castle of Balincourt.
 She found, like many before her, getting a palace is nice, but maintaining one is extremely expensive!